fahmizainal17/Data_Science_Notes_Project/README.md

 ## String Manipulation

 We delved into string manipulation in Python, emphasizing the immutability of strings.
-Example:
+For example:

 ```python
 planet = "Earth"